tfgg/yournextmep/_candidates/eu2014/labour/maggie-hughes.md

 person: maggie-hughes
 region: south-east
 party: labour
-title: South East - Labour Party - Maggie Hughes
+title: Maggie Hughes is running for MEP in South East for the Labour Party
 incumbent: false
 ---